mcastling/mcastling.github.io/NUItutorials/animation.md

 When a property is animatable, it can only be modified in the rendering thread.
 The value returned from a getter method, is the value used when the previous frame was rendered.

-For example `pos = view.Position` returns the position at which the View was last rendered.
+For example `pos = view.Position` returns the position at which the view was last rendered.
 Since setting a position i.e. `view.Position = pos` is asynchronous, `pos = view.Position` won't immediately return the same value.

 ~~~{.cs}